TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 Research existing solutions, whether in literature, on the market, or within the industry.
 Present these findings in a coherent, organized manner.
 Remember to cite all information that is not common knowledge.

 Lochinvar already has many industrial solutions for induction heater controllers.
 Lochinvar's boilers and water heaters often contain a Smart Touch Control [1] that allow the user to control the heater's setpoint and many other parameters.
-Lochinvar has a complete control panel [2] available for purchase for about $5300.
+Lochinvar also sells a complete control panel [2] available for purchase for about $5300.

 ## Measures of Success - Aaron